Gizem-kaya/Embedded-Video-Player-GUI-with-Qt-Framework/README.md

-# LCD Video Player GUI with Qt
+# LCD Video Player GUI with Qt Creator

 ## The project to write a video playback interface from the memory of an existing electronic board or url.